-PART II - DETERMINATION OF PARTNER'S ALLOWABLE LOSSES IN ONE OR MORE SPECIAL PARTNERSHIPS
+PART II - DETERMINATION OF PARTNER'S ALLOWABLE LOSSES IN ONE OR MORE SPECIAL PARTNERHIPS OR PARTNERSHIPS

-If the Special Partnership derived losses, the partner may claim such losses as a deduction from the net income.
-Said loss will be limited to the adjusted basis of the partner's share in the partnership at the end of the taxable year in which the loss of the partnership ocurred, or up to 50% of the taxpayer's net taxable income determined without considering said loss, whichever is smaller.
+For taxable years beginning after December 31, 2010, if the special partnership or partnership derived losses, the partner may not claim such losses as a deduction from other income that is not the income derived from other special partnerships or partnerships.
+This loss will be limited to the adjusted basis of the partner's interest in the partnership at the end of the taxable year in which the partnership loss is claimed.

-The adjusted basis limitation will be determined for each one of the Special Partnerships in which the partner invests.
+The adjusted basis limitation will be determined for each one of the special partnerships or partnerships in which is a partner.